1.0 Introduction

 The application is now secured with the BIG-IP offloading the crypto workload to Fortanix DSM.

-Perform the following steps on F5 CLI (in bash mode):
+Perform the following steps on F5 CLI (in bash mode) to update the PKCS#11 version:

 Run the following command to check the current version installed of PKCS#11 library: